ERM at Thanksgiving – An Illustration of Objective-Centric Risk Management in Action

 In honor of one of our country’s greatest traditions, I thought it would be fun to provide a risk management perspective to Thanksgiving…

-If you ever get frustrated at a lack of understanding among friends, family and neighbors about what you do for a living, perhaps this little video can be a light-hearted way to help them get what you do.
+If you ever get frustrated at a lack of understanding among friends, family and neighbors about what you do, perhaps this little video can help.

-The first task or activity in pursuit of this goal is to invite who you would like to attend…
+The first task or activity in pursuit of this objective is to invite who you would like to attend…

 Although we consciously don’t call it this, many of us will evaluate a few scenarios in this situation.
 What if everyone accepts your invitation, or what if no one accepts?
 These two scenarios are highly unlikely, so what is a realistic scenario?
 50 – 75% accept your invitation?

-After the invitations are sent (…hopefully at least 2 weeks before the holiday), other action steps that will need to occur to meet the goal include:
+After the invitations are sent (…hopefully at least 2 weeks before the holiday), other action steps that will need to occur to meet the objective include:

 I’m sure there are other action steps, but you get the idea…